 You could also divide them as follows:

-- Situations in which the stalker may be responsive;
+- Situations in which the stalker may be responsive to a simple request to crease & desist;

 - Situations in which the person exhibiting the stalking behaviors requires support (not limited to the stalking behaviors) for example for how to live in greater harmony with certain structural brain differences and the related personality disorder.